mhogan-nwra/envector/docs/tutorials/whatsnext.rst

 .. code-block:: console

-    $ pydoc nvector
+    $ pydoc envector

-at a shell prompt will display documentation on the nvector module, in a style similar to the manual pages shown by the Unix man command.
+at a shell prompt will display documentation on the envector module, in a style similar to the manual pages shown by the Unix man command.
 The argument to pydoc can be the name of a function, module, or package, or a dotted reference to a class, method, or function within a module or module in a package.
 If the argument to